JacoboLansac/audits/solo/origami/oriBGT-V2-audit-report.md

 ## Architecture high level review

-The architecture of oriBGT was damaged by the fact that anybody could claim rewards from the Infrared vault on behalf of oriBGT vault.
+The architecture of oriBGT V1 suffered from the fact that anybody could claim rewards from the Infrared vault on behalf of oriBGT vault.

-The new architecture was simplified and relied on a simple assumption: any asset (or token) held by the manager contract is considered either a reward or a donation, which should increase the vault share price, and therefore is subject to a fee.
+The new architecture was simplified by relying on a simple assumption: any asset (or token) held by the manager contract is considered either a reward or a donation, which should increase the vault share price, and therefore is subject to a fee.

 With that assumption, any non-asset held can be converted into assets, and any assets can be reinvested into the Infrared vault, taking a performance fee before doing so.
 With this simplified assumptions, it doesn't matter who claims rewards on behalf of the vault or who donates assets/tokens to the vault.

 ![image](oriBGT-v2-finance.drawio.png)

-Some vesting mechanics are introduced to avoid step-jumps in share prices.
+Note: Some vesting mechanics are introduced to avoid step-jumps in share prices.

 # Findings